course-dprep/Airbnb-new-year-s-eve/README.md

 The results from the logistic regression show a P-value<0.01 for both the complete model and the different cities seperate.
 Therefore, with a significance of 0.05, the null hypothesis can be rejected.
 By examining the exponents, we discovered that the impact across Paris, London, and Amsterdam is very similar, but they are all very different from Rome.
 The likelihood of an Airbnb being booked on New Year's Eve in Amsterdam increases by 0.692, in Paris increases by 0.451 and in London increases by 0.470.
 While these odds increase by 1.029 in Rome respectively.
 This demonstrates that the likelihood of booking an Airbnb on New Year’s Eve is the highest in Rome.

 ## Conclusion

+In answering the research question, it was found that there is a significant relationship between New Year's Eve and the prices of Airbnb listings.
+This applies for listings in Rome, London, Paris and Amsterdam, together and for the cities individually.
+We found that the average price in different cities is higher on New Year's Eve compared to the usual days.

+Furthermore, a significant relationship between New Year's Eve and the likelihood that an Airbnb listing would be booked has been found.
+The chances of a listing being booked in Rome, London Paris and Amsterdam increases on New Year’s Eve.

 ## Repository overview